-- Required that HIV test results be documented in prenatal, labor and delivery, and newborn pediatric charts
+HIV test results be documented in prenatal, labor and delivery, and newborn pediatric charts.

-- Required that rapid tests be offered on labor and delivery to women without a documented HIV status
+Rapid tests be offered on labor and delivery to women without a documented HIV status.

-- Required mandatory testing of newborns when the mother’s status is unknown at birth (June 2006 amendment)
+Mandatory testing of newborns when the mother’s status is unknown at birth (June 2006 amendment).

-- Mandated that all preliminary positive rapid HIV tests on mothers and infants be reported to the 24/7 Illinois Perinatal HIV Hotline 1-800-439-4079 within 24 hours of birth to ensure medical consultation and linkage to case management (June 2006 amendment)
+All preliminary positive rapid HIV tests on mothers and infants be reported within 24 hours of birth to the 24/7 Illinois Perinatal HIV Hotline at 1-800-439-4079 to ensure medical consultation and linkage to case management (June 2006 amendment).